 [Image Description: The background of the image is light purple.
 In the middle of the image, there is a round yellow crying face with green eyes filled up with tears in the lower eyelids are also red and the red blood vessels on the eyes are pictured.
 The face also has a black frowning mouth and brown eyebrows.
 On the top left side of the image, there is a dark purple broken heart.
 On the top right side of the image, there is a red broken heart.
 On the bottom left side of the image, there is white broken heart.
 On the bottom right side of the image, there is a bright pink broken heart.
-My First Former Buddy Club President logo is in the bottom left corner of the image below the left side of the white broken heart with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]
+My First Former Buddy Club President logo is in the bottom left corner of the image below the left side of the white broken heart with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]

 CONTENT WARNING #2: It is always important to keep an open mind that the following signs are NOT ALWAYS signs of "crying for help."
 In addition, they do not reflect everyone's experiences of "crying for help" because no person experiences any situation exactly the same.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 Every person is different, and all experiences and backgrounds are welcome here.